CyVerse-learning-materials/learning-materials-home/index.rst

 The CyVerse Learning center is a *beta* release of our learning materials in the popular "Read the Docs" formatting.
 We are transitioning our leaning materials into this format to make them easier to search, use, and update.
-We will be making regular contributions to these materials and you also have the ability to suggest new materials or create and share your own.
+We will be making regular contributions to these materials and you can suggest new materials or create and share your own.
 If you have ideas or suggestions please email `Tutorials@CyVerse.org <mailto:Tutorials@cyverse.org>`_.
 You can also view, edit, and submit contributions on `GitHub <https://github.com/CyVerse-learning-materials>`_